HappycapyGuide

 Where AI Adds Value in Negotiation

 Negotiation has three phases: preparation, execution, and follow-through.
-AI is most powerful in preparation — the phase where most people invest the least time and where the outcome is most often determined.
+AI is most powerful in preparation — the phase where most people invest the least time and where outcomes are most often determined.
 A well-prepared negotiator with strong market data, a clear BATNA, and a practiced script will outperform an unprepared negotiator with better natural charisma almost every time.

 PreparationMarket research, BATNA mapping, script drafting, contract review, role-play practiceVery High